US Labor & Employment Webinar Series 2026

 • Practical steps employers can take now to evaluate, implement and monitor AI tools in a manner that reduces risk and ensures compliance

-This webinar is designed for HR professionals, in house counsel, compliance leaders and anyone responsible for implementing or overseeing AI driven workplace tools.
-We hope you’ll join us for this important and forward-looking discussion.
+This webinar was designed for HR professionals, in-house counsel, compliance leaders and anyone responsible for implementing or overseeing AI-driven workplace tools.

 Speakers: Jill Kirila, Shennan Harris and Gabrielle Martin